-- Availability of funds - Relevance of the proposed activity to SC priorities - Ensuring an appropriate balance of activities within SC programs - Performance under current awards - Commitment to sharing the results of research - Increasing participation of institutions historically underrepresented in the SC research portfolio
+- Ensuring opportunities to investigators not currently supported by DOE - Commitment to sharing the results of research - Increasing participation of institutions historically underrepresented in the BER research portfolio

 3. Selection

 The Selection Official will consider the findings of the merit review and may consider any of the Program Policy Factors described above and/or the review of risk described below.